-• Default Acceleration/Deceleration (No. 9 ACMD)

-The factory setting is the rated acceleration/deceleration of the actuator.
+• Default Acceleration/Deceleration The factory setting is the rated acceleration/deceleration of the actuator.

-The value of this parameter sets the acceleration/deceleration to be applied in jogging operation performed on the teaching pendant or using the PC software.
+This value is treated as the acceleration/deceleration data corresponding to the applicable position number when a target position has been written to the unregistered position table or the current position read into the table in the teaching mode.
 To decrease the default acceleration/deceleration from the rated acceleration/deceleration, change the value set in Parameter No. 9.

-• Default Positioning Band (In-position) (No. 10 INP)
+• Default Positioning Band (In-position)

-The factory setting is "0.01" mm, which is set in Parameter No. 10.
+The factory setting is "0.10" mm.